-Tom and Mary were finishing up their entrées at home and Tom takes dessert out of the oven.
-Mary, slightly disappointed once again asks, “How come you always cut the ends off the apple pie?
+“Tom and Mary are finishing up their dinner at home and Tom takes dessert out of the oven.
+Mary, slightly disappointed, asks Tom, “How come you always cut the ends off the apple pie?
 That’s my favorite part!”

-Tom calls his mom, asks “Mom, how come you always cut the ends off the apple pie?”
-His mom laughs and then says, “I don’t know.
-I always have done that.
-Come to think, my mother did that as well.
+His mom laughs and says, “I don’t know.
+Great question!
+I always have done that and come to think....
+I don't know why!
+Wait, I think my mother did that as well.
 Why don’t you call Grandma and ask her?”

-Tom then calls his grandmother.
-After the cordial and customary greetings, he asks, “Grandma, how come you always cut the ends off the apple pie?”
+“Tom then calls his grandmother.
+After the cordial greetings, he asks, “Grandma, how come you always cut the ends off the apple pie?”

 The Empath Diet, obviously!

 Logically, if someone is lifting weights, they should be more conscious of protein input.
-And for those looking to lose weight, they'd be best served by being aware of excessive carbohydrate consumption in addition to the possibility of emotional eating.
-But I’d like to emphasize another matter, or non-matter, as it were.
+And for those looking to lose weight, they should certainly be aware of excessive carbohydrate consumption in addition to the possibility of emotional eating.
+But I’d like to go deeper into another matter, or non-matter, as it were.

 - how food is often the original control mechanism;